dario-x/history_seven/README.md

 ![newvr](https://github.com/dario-x/history_seven/assets/75636666/4d46415f-c966-4f78-97e1-f0290e6d97e5)

-# HistorySeven: exploring the history of Vienna's 7th district
+# HistorySeven: Exploring the history of Vienna's 7th district

 HistorySeven is an interactive tool that allows users to explore the rich history of Vienna's 7th district.
 It offers two options for exploration: a 2D application and a Virtual Reality (VR) experience.